tevinowino/learnify-web-application/README.md

 4.  **My Classes:**
     *   Navigates to `My Classes`.
     *   Views a list of all classes they are enrolled in (main and subject-based).
-    *   Selects a class to view its specific materials and assignments.
+    *   Selects a class to view its specific materials and assignments (table format for assignments).
     *   **Join New Class:** Can use a class-specific invite code (typically for subject-based electives) to join additional classes.
 5.  **Learning Resources:**
     *   Navigates to `Learning Resources`.